 This pumpkin praline skillet cake is topped with a sweet and salty praline topping.
-It’s the perfect dessert for fall!
+The flavors compliment each other perfectly, making it the best dessert for fall!

-With Halloween right around the corner and Thanksgiving on its way, I thought it would be fun to share a unique and festive recipe made with homemade pumpkin puree!
-This pumpkin skillet cake is moist, perfectly spiced and topped with a sweet and salty pecan praline.
-It’s absolutely divine!
+With all things pumpkin in the fall, I thought it would be fun to share a unique and festive recipe made with homemade pumpkin puree!

 While I generally use canned pumpkin puree for most of my recipes, it’s always fun to make your own when pumpkins are readily available.
 Nothing beats fresh or homemade!
 I grabbed a medium pumpkin, which was more than enough for this particular recipe, a small one would probably work just fine.

 It takes a bit of time, but aside from the prep work in the beginning, you can pretty much “set it and forget it.”
 And I mean, it’s definitely worth it!
 Serve it up warm with a BIG scoop of vanilla ice cream (buttered pecan if you’re feeling extra fancy) and enjoy!
 This gooey, cozy fall cake is going to be your new favorite treat!

 PUMPKIN PUREE.
 Make your own pumpkin puree using this tutorial.

 WET INGREDIENTS.
 Place a 10-inch or 12-inch cast iron skillet over medium heat, melt the butter.
 Stir in the vegetable oil, sugars, pumpkin puree, and vanilla, remove from heat.

 DRY INGREDIENTS.
 In a medium bowl, whisk together the flour, baking soda, baking powder, salt, cinnamon, nutmeg, ginger, and allspice.

 COMBINE.
 Whisk eggs into the mixture in the skillet, then whisk in the dry ingredients until smooth.